NHNUSA/smackjeeves_interview_test/README.md

 phpMyAdmin can be used to manage the database, i.e. create/view/edit tables.
 It is available at http://localhost/phpmyadmin/

 ### The database connection and class
-The database wrapper class is defined in [/classes/mysql.db](/classes/mysql.db) and the connection is made in [/includes/db.php](/includes/db.php).
-In practice, it is used as a singleton and made available via the global variable `$db`.
+The database wrapper class is defined in [/classes/mysql.db](/classes/mysql.db) and the connection is made in [/includes/db.php](/includes/db.php) which is automatically included by [/common.php](/common.php).
+In practice, the database wrapper is used as a singleton and made available via the global variable `$db`.
 Here's an example usage:
 ```

 $sql = "SELECT NOW() as now";